akb825/ModularShaderLanguage/README.md

 * [doxygen](http://www.stack.nl/~dimitri/doxygen/) (optional)
 * [gtest](https://github.com/google/googletest) (optional)

+The glslang and SPIRV-Cross submodules can be grabbed by running the commands

+	ModularShaderLanguage$ git submodule init
+	ModularShaderLanguage$ git submodule update

 Additionally, additional tools such as Microsoft's HLSL compiler and Apple's Metal compiler will be required when compiling shaders for certain platforms.

 # Platforms